mvolkmann/blog/src/ocaml.md

 target="_blank">ML</a> (short for Meta Language) family of programming languages.
 Other dialects of ML include Standard ML and F#.
-(F# is basically a port of OCaml to the .NET platform.)
+(F# is heavily inspired by OCaml and runs on the .NET platform.)
 ML influenced the design of many other languages including Clojure, Elm, Erlang, Haskell, Rust, and Scala.